 How OpenCandy Works

 OC makes software recommendations to users during the program installation process.
 That is, while you are installing one product you get an invitation to install others.
 Users can accept or reject these download recommendations from OC; it is their call.
-Here's an example of how it works when you install the excellent free archiving program IZArc.
+Here's an example of how it works when you install the featured backup program FreeFileSync.

-At the start of the IZArc installation process you are presented with the licensing agreement which clearly flags OpenCandy as a separate agreement.
+At the start of the FreeFileSync installation process you are presented with the licensing agreement which clearly flags OpenCandy as a separate agreement.

 And here's what the agreement says:

-Notice that neither option is preselected; you have to make a choice one way or another.
-Not all implementations of OC work like that.
-Sometimes the "install" option is preselected.
+Not all implementations of OC work the same way.
+Sometimes the "install" or "yes" option is preselected.
 That means that users who just mindlessly click through the installation of the product they want to install will also end up downloading and installing additional products.
-How OC is configured depends on the software vendor; the developer of IZArc in this case.
+How OC is configured depends on the software vendor; the developer of FreeFileSync in this case.

 Harmless Advertising or a New Form of Spyware